 Wireline broadband availability in Massachusetts, particularly in western Massachusetts, is overstated in the current broadband datasets.
 This is due, in part, to generalizations resulting from census block size and population distribution in rural areas.
-DSL service is not available to new customers in some western Massachusetts towns because they are already at their maximum capacity.
+DSL service is not available to new customers in many western Massachusetts towns because the equipment is at maximum capacity.
 The MBI continues working with communities to incorporate local knowledge of service availability in our feedback to broadband service providers by flagging census blocks and road segments requiring additional verification and in some cases modifying service area boundaries.